ejkington/rimbo-beer-brewery/README.md

 ## Acknowledgments

-Thank you to my mentor Brian Macharia for his continuing help and feedback.
-His advice and tips have been very beneficial My friends and family that suports me the best they can
+* Thank you to my mentor Brian Macharia for his continuing help and feedback.
+His advice and tips have been very beneficial.
+* My friends and family that suports me the best they can